 Policy of Truth (as a whole) is my website (i.e., Irfan Khawaja), but its blog is a group blog.
-Right now, aside from me, the blog has eleven bloggers, with more on the way:
+Right now, the blog has thirteen bloggers.
+Bowles, Riesbeck, Khawaja, and Young tend to do most of the talking.

 Derrick Abdul-Hakim (“derrickabdulhakim83”), is in the final semester of the MA program in philosophy at San Francisco State University, and planning to attend the doctoral program in philosophy at the University of London, Birkbeck.